A good salary in London is around £47,000 or above, which matches the city’s median full-time wage.

 Whilst this might sound odd to some, London is one of the busiest, socially active and of course, the most expensive cities in the world, so it’s very easy to get yourself into financial hardship.

-Before I was earning good money I had to get by and that meant flat sharing, shopping in Lidl, buses rather than tubes and house parties instead of nights out.
+Before I was earning good money I had to get by and that meant flat sharing, shopping in Lidl, travelling on buses rather than tubes and going to house parties instead of nights out.
 Essentially keeping a cap on my living expenses and doing my best to get to the end of the month.

 It’s simply the truth.
 Whilst millions get by on the average wage and some struggle with less but there’s no denying that to play in the big city you need a decent salary!